What to know about a major rescue underway to bring a US researcher out of a deep Turkish cave

 The biggest challenges the rescuers face are the steep vertical sections and navigating through mud and water at low temperatures in the horizontal sections.
 There is also the psychological toll of staying inside a dark, damp cave for extended periods of time, experts have said.

-Temporary medical camps have been set up along the tunnel to provide assistance and resting spots as Dickey is gradually extracted from the cave.
+Temporary medical camps have been set up along the tunnel to provide assistance and resting spots as Dickey is gradually extracted.
 The tunnel also needed to be re-equipped with new ropes and a communication line had to be drawn.
 Some narrow cave passages needed to be widened as Dickey was being moved up on a stretcher.

-Gretchen Baker, the national coordinator for the U.S.-based National Cave Rescue Commission, who has known Dickey for more than 10 years, said his experience as a rescuer will help him now as a patient being rescued.
+Gretchen Baker, the national coordinator for the U.S.-based National Cave Rescue Commission, who has known Dickey for more than 10 years, said his experience as a rescuer would help him now.

-“Because of his experience teaching and doing these rescues, he understands exactly what is ahead of him,” Baker said, adding that while it isn’t easy to be tied to the stretcher, Dickey personally knows some of the rescuers from Europe who have come to help him.
+“Because of his experience teaching and doing these rescues, he understands exactly what is ahead of him,” Baker said, adding that while it isn’t easy to be tied to the stretcher, Dickey personally knows some of the rescuers from Europe.

 WHAT IS THE CURRENT PROGRESS?

-Carl Heitmeyer of the New Jersey Initial Response Team said on Monday that Dicked had passed the 300 meter mark and was heading to 180 meters for a brief stop.
+The Speleological Federation of Turkey said Dickey had reached the 180-meter mark on Monday afternoon where he would rest for a while before starting the last stretches of his ascent.

-“At -180m he will receive medical assessment, and regular treatments.
-Then he will continue to the surface,” Heitmeyer said, adding that he might be out of the cave later on Monday or on Tuesday.
+Carl Heitmeyer of the New Jersey Initial Response Team said Dickey could be out of the cave later Monday or on Tuesday.

 The operation involves stops so that Dickey can recuperate at several medical camps that have been set up along the way.